openstack/watcher-specs/specs/queens/approved/zone-migration-strategy.rst

 * storage

-  The strategy chooses volumes in descending order of the ordered list:
+  The strategy chooses volumes in descending order of one of the following:

   * size